 - Your connections can get you in front of new audiences.
 If you make connections with people who have audiences of their own, they can help you get your music discovered by new fans all over the world.
 This includes journalists, music reviewers, bloggers, podcasters, internet and terrestrial radio producers, other musicians, and more.

 - Your connections might have resources, skills, knowledge, and contacts you need.
 You can’t do it all yourself, so getting to know capable people who can advise or help you solve problems will give you more time to focus on your music and the activities you’re best at.
-This includes getting to know attorneys, agents, managers, accountants, live music producers, studio owners, graphic artists, and other skilled professionals.
+This includes getting to know attorneys, agents, managers, accountants, live music producers, studio owners, graphic artists, and other skilled music industry professionals.
 It also means getting to know “social connectors” who know a lot of other people.

 1. When you meet someone new, find out how you can help them.